rogerhyam/synthesys-iiif/README.md

 1. __Integration of CETAF Identifiers into IIIF browsing__ examines the how we smoothly link between CETAF URIs and IIIF manifests to give a smooth user experience.
 1. __Growing the network__ looks at how we spread the word to other collections beyond the project

-__This document is working document.
+__This is a working document.
 It will become more stable as time passes and as implementations are built based on what is written here.__ Issues & suggestions please contact the task leader [Roger Hyam](mailto:r.hyam@rbge.org.uk) or if you want to add significant material issue a pull request.

 ## Initial implementations